 Do you think gender equality is already a reality?

 I don’t think men and women are fully equal yet in every aspect of society and some people persist in outdated stereotypes.
 But at CLR and in marketing generally, yes, women are treated equally.
-But because of more traditional corporate values, it’s usually harder for mothers to move into leadership positions.
+But due to a lack of flexibility in comapnies and a lack of childcare, it is still often more difficult for women to move into management positions.

 What developments would you like to see for women in professional life everywhere?